-Regarding the uncertain political situation in Russia, the Company perceives additional expenditure risks in various areas that have significant implications.
-Along with the cost of energy, which is rising at a disproportionately high rate, important raw materials such as helium and certain IT components are affected by potential cost increases as well.
+Regarding the continuing uncertain political situation in Russia, the Company perceives additional expenditure risks in various areas that have significant implications.
+Along with the cost of energy, which continues to represent a significant element of uncertainty despite having stabilized, important raw materials such as helium and certain IT components are affected by disproportionately high cost increases as well.
 European XFEL is actively addressing this by developing various scenarios for optimising expenditures and for potential savings.
-These were discussed extensively with the shareholders in 2022 and the impact on operations and on the scientific performance of the facility was analysed as well.
-However, these discussions have not yet been completed and will continue to significantly characterize the dialogue with the shareholders in 2023.
+These continued to be discussed extensively with the shareholders in 2023 and the impact on operations and on the scientific performance of the facility was analysed as well.

-Bottlenecks on the supplier side and, if applicable, longer delivery periods could cause delays in the progress of the project and in operations, which in turn may hamper operations, thus adversely affecting the budget available.
+Bottlenecks on the supplier side and longer delivery periods could cause delays in the progress of the project and in operations, which in turn may hamper operations, thus adversely affecting the budget available.
 In order to secure supply, the Company is continuing to expand its partnerships with key suppliers and to search for alternative sources of supply.
-The critical political situation in Ukraine and Russia poses a risk in this regard.
-In 2022, the Company succeeded in finding new partners and starting new collaborations that compensate for the impact EU sanctions are having on the cooperation with Russian institutions and companies.
+The critical political situation in Ukraine and Russia poses the main risk in this regard.
+In 2023, the Company again succeeded in finding new partners and starting new collaborations that compensate for the impact EU sanctions are having on the cooperation with Russian institutions and companies.